Aqil Davidson

-Aqil Davidson is an American rapper, lyricist, songwriter and producer who is a founding member and lead vocalist for the new jack swing group Wreckx-n-Effect.
+Aqil Davidson (Born August 1, 1972), also known as A-Plus, is an American rapper, lyricist, songwriter and producer who is a founding member and lead vocalist for the new jack swing group Wreckx-n-Effect.
 He has also been credited with songwriting or production work on albums by Michael Jackson, Bobby Brown, MC Hammer, MC Lyte, and Guy, as well as maintaining a solo career.

 Career

 Davidson formed Wreckx-n-Effect with Riley and Mitchell in 1988.
 He released three albums with the group: the self-titled Wreckx-n-Effect in 1989, with the breakout #1 rap chart hit "New Jack Swing", Then the RIAA certified platinum "Hard or Smooth" in 1992, containing the multi-platinum smash Rump Shaker and Raps New Generation in 1996.
 Wreckx is most known for the singles “New Jack Swing” and “Rump Shaker” which hit the No. 2 position on Billboard 100 in January 1993.
 Both of the singles reached the #1 ranking on Billboard's Hot Rap Songs chart.

 Davidson served as a producer, composer, and featured artist for new jack swing group Guy’s album The Future, which was released in 1990.
 Davidson worked closely with Guy member Teddy Riley on his projects with Wreckx-n-Effect.
 In 93'He also made a guess appearance on song called Make U Wet which was on BLACKstreet's 1st Album.

 In 2019, Davidson released a remix of “Rump Shaker” alongside Wreckx-n-Effects bandmate Markell Riley to promote liqueur brand Rumple Minze.